-This was not there during my visit, and I can’t’ wait to check it out.
+This was not there during my visit, and I can’t wait to check it out when I go back.
 It’s a family-owned project which has the purpose of educating locals and tourists alike on the ancient Inca knowledge about the stars and planet the power of their influence on our earth.

 Address: Hatunrumiyoc 480